Multi-Engine Instrument Rating

 We offer –

-Three low-hour well-equipped Beechcraft Barons, including two B58s that are equipped with a Garmin glass cockpits & Garmin digital autopilots, providing valuable industry-relevant experience in real-world charter aircraft.
+Three low-hour well-equipped Beechcraft Barons, including two B58s that are equipped with Garmin glass cockpits & Garmin digital autopilots, providing valuable industry-relevant experience in real-world charter aircraft.
 We offer the B58s at a discounted hourly rate to MEIR students (the same rate as the B55).
 Also, our three Baron’s are company owned and not cross hired (how many people have lost their training aeroplane mid course when a cross-hired aeroplane has been sold or taken away?).
 We also benefit from deliberate equipment redundancy with three Barons (and two sims) so that down time due to unserviceable equipment is less likely.
 We also do not inconvenience our training clients by making them wait while their only training aircraft is taken away on charters!

 Two glass cockpit Barons and one analogue cockpit Baron, so that students have exposure to both digital and analogue cockpits.